 Summer Sun is the best for vitamin D

 The sun radiates both UVA (long wave ultra violet radiation) and UVB (short wave ultra violet radiation).
 It is the UVB that stimulates the dermal synthesis of vitamin D. During summer season, the months April through to September is when UVB is at its highest here in the UK.

 Particularly between the hours of 10.00 am and 3.00 pm, UVB reaches its peak levels.
 For most people a 20 – 30 minute exposure of natural UVB should be enough to maintain a healthy level of vitamin D.

 This can however significantly vary from individual to individual and is therefore difficult to give a catch all figure of how long you should spend in the sun.

 Conversely too much exposure to sunlight is dangerous, and can of course cause skin burn.

-Don’t be fooled and think if you sit indoors next to a sunlit window you will get the vitamin D synthesis.
+Don’t be fooled, if you sit indoors next to a sunlit window, you will not get the vitamin D synthesis.
 Most modern windows, just like sunglasses, have UVB filters.
-In most cases direct exposure to the sun is needed.
+Therefore, in most cases direct exposure to the sun is needed.

 Winter sun is too low in UVB for vitamin D synthesis